Mail Code: 94305-6055

 Proficiency in a foreign language is required and may be demonstrated by completion of three years of university-level course work in a foreign language or by passing an oral and written proficiency examination prior to graduation.
 International students who speak English as a second language already meet this requirement.

 Additional Academic Requirements

 - A maximum of 10 undergraduate units can be applied towards the IPS degree (ECON 102A Introduction to Statistical Methods (Postcalculus) for Social Scientists, ECON 102B Applied Econometrics, and MS&E 152 Introduction to Decision Analysis do not count towards the 10-unit maximum allowance).
 Courses listed at the 100-level or below are considered to be at the undergraduate level.
 The exceptions are History and Political Science, which list undergraduate courses at the 200-level and below.
-In addition, Public Policy courses listed at the 200-level may be considered undergraduate-level (please consult with IPS and Public Policy before assuming these courses do not apply to the maximum of 10 undergraduate units that can be applied toward the IPS degree).

 - Only students with two or more years of relevant policy work may petition to write a master's thesis (IPS 209A IPS Master's Thesis)